infiniticio/docs.infinitic.io/src/pages/docs/introduction/hello-world.md

 ./gradlew startWorkflow --args Infinitic
 ```

-Where our app/worker is running, we should see:
+Where the app/worker is running, we should see:

 ```sh
 Hello Infinitic!
 ```

 Congrats!
-We have run our first Infinitic workflows.
+You have run your first Infinitic workflows.

 ## Debugging

 ### Check-list

-Here is a check-list when encountering issues:
+In case of issues, check:

-- Pulsar should be up and running
+- If Pulsar and Redis are running
-- Redis should be up and running
-- `infinitic.yml` file:
+- Correctness of `infinitic.yml` file that
   - should expose correct values to access Pulsar and Redis
   - should have `name` and `class` that match interface names and implementation full names respectively of our task and workflows
-  - should have at least 1 taskEngine consumer, 1 workflowEngine consumer
-- at least one worker should be running
+- If at least one worker is running

 {% callout type="warning"  %}

-If nothing happens when it should not, remember that workers won't quit if an exception is thrown from our tasks or workflows.
-To see exceptions, we must install a logger and look at the log file.
+Keep in mind that workers will continue running even if an exception occurs in our tasks or workflows.
+To observe these exceptions, you need to set up a logger and then review the log file for any errors.

 {% /callout  %}